 - Read whenever you get free time.

-If you want your habit of reading, stick with it, try reading whenever you are on a break.
+If you want have a lasting reading habit stick with it, try reading whenever you are on a break.
 When I wanted to become a bookworm I incorporated reading often.

 - Visit a library or bookstore once a week.